-- Develop a software tool of template-based protein modeling - Develop a software tool of template-free protein modeling - Benchmark three protein docking tools - Develop a software tool of genome structure modeling - Develop a RNA secondary structure prediction method
+- Develop a software tool of template-based protein modeling - Develop a software tool of template-free protein modeling - Benchmark three protein docking tools - Develop a software tool of genome structure modeling

 Course Format

 A new problem-solving teaching format including three teaching components (lecture, student presentation, and discussion) will be used in the class.
 The class consists of two alternated phases.